 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works

 In the mood for a frightful evening?
-Here’s what to watch on the world’s premiere horror streaming service
+Here’s what to watch on the world’s premier horror streaming service

 If it’s horror you’re after, you should probably consider a Shudder subscription.
 This streaming service is dedicated to macabre movies, spine-chilling shows and everything adjacent, and at £4.99 per month is fairly cheap compared to most of its peers.
 You also get a free 7-day trial to put it through its paces.